fastplotlib/fastplotlib/CONTRIBUTING.md

 This guide explains how to contribute: if you have questions about the process, please reach out on [GitHub Discussions](https://github.com/fastplotlib/fastplotlib/discussions).

+If you are already familiar with contributing to open-source software packages, please check out the [quick guide](#contributing-quick-guide)!

 ## General Guidelines

 Developers are encouraged to contribute to various areas of development.
-This could include the addition of new features (e.g. graphics or selector tools), bug fixes, or the addition of new examples to the [examples gallery](https://fastplotlib.readthedocs.io/en/latest/_gallery/index.html) .
+This could include the addition of new features (e.g. graphics or selector tools), bug fixes, or the addition of new examples to the [examples gallery](https://fastplotlib.readthedocs.io/en/latest/_gallery/index.html).
 Enhancements to documentation and the overall readability of the code are also greatly appreciated.

 Feel free to work on any section of the code that you believe you can improve.
 More importantly, remember to thoroughly test all your classes and functions, and to provide clear, detailed comments within your code.
 This not only aids others in using the library,